A248/DazzleConf/README.md

 * Immutable and thread safe by design.
 Values loaded once and never modified thereafter.
 * Readable for programmers and users.
 Annotation-driven and supports comments.
 * Configuration objects are format-independent.
-* Support for writing configs as YAML and JSON out of the box, but allows easy extension with more formats.
+* Support for YAML, HOCON, and JSON out of the box, and allows easy extension with more formats.
 * Identify the precise cause of user errors.
 * Use a decoupled and testable config interface.